Seefzi/CableBanisher/README.md

 Sets up a network adapter for use with Meta Airlink or Virtual Desktop.
 Only works for Windows PCs.

+FUN FACT:

+You can do everything this program does manually (as long as the network adapter in your system is called "Wi-Fi") by:
+- opening a cmd window
+- running ```netsh wlan set autoconfig enabled=yes interface=Wi-Fi```
+- turning on hotspot in settings
+- running ```netsh wlan set autoconfig enabled=no interface=Wi-Fi```

+This is maybe a bit overengineered as a method, but to hell with it.
+I already wrote the program

 HOW TO USE:

 Download and extract the .zip file from the latest release.